prototype74/HyperUBot/GUIDES/SETUP_ArchBasedLinux.md

 ### 2.2.5 Create an optional configuration file (yes this step is optional)

-The bot can additionally load a config file, either `.env` or `.py`.
+The bot can additionally load a config file, either `.env`, `.ini` or `.py`.
 You can find the sample configs inside `userbot` directory of HyperUBot.
 Sample configs are **NOT** to be used and just serves as demonstration files, with descriptions of the supported fields.
 Some modules downloaded from community repos might require you to add extra configuration fields or classes for them to properly work!

 ### 2.2.5-1 Setup config using ENV